gleisoncs/tips/README.md

-# This is sort of examples for devs teams to be based on
+# This is sort of examples for dev teams

 ## AWS